by Rebecca D. Higgins

 Evidently my parents asked Swauger when he made a trip to Lexington to look for a box of pastel chalks and a large pad of artist paper and gave him the money to make the purchase.

 As was our family’s custom, we were going away for Christmas that year to celebrate with relatives.
 We opened some presents before we left so that our car would not be as loaded down for the trip.
 While I loved the pastel chalks and art pad, my favorite present that Christmas was something else.

-In the weeks leading up to Christmas, so often we get caught up in rushing here and there, crossing things off of our to-do lists in an effort to make our parties and decorations the perfect Currier and Ives print, to find the perfect present to give everyone on our list, and in the process we fail to realize that the best gift we can give to others is ourselves—our time, our love—not just in words but in actions.
+In the weeks leading up to Christmas, so often we get caught up in rushing here and there crossing things off of our to-do lists in an effort to make our parties and decorations the perfect Currier-and-Ives print or to find the perfect present to give everyone on our list.
+In the process we fail to realize that the best gift we can give to others is ourselves—our time, our love—not just in words but in actions.
 Sometimes what people want more than presents is PRESENCE.
 For those of us who have said goodbye to loved ones, when Christmas rolls around we don’t say, “I sure wish _____ was still around to give me a present this year.”
 No, what we really long for is their love and their presence.

 When you really think about it, that’s the true message of Christmas: Immanuel—God WITH us.
 “So the Word became human and made his home among us.
 He was full of unfailing love and faithfulness.
 And we have seen his glory, the glory of the Father’s one and only Son” (John 1:14 NLT).
 The Message puts it this way: “The Word became flesh and blood, and moved into the neighborhood.
 We saw the glory with our own eyes, the one-of-a-kind glory, like Father, like Son.
 Generous inside and out, true from start to finish” (John 1:14 MSG).

 May each of us learn to be a true reflection of that Christlike spirit of giving of ourselves in our interactions with others this Christmas season and throughout the year.